 Multicultural awareness, knowledge and skills are important to any job in health care.
 Thus, we recommend that you reflect upon your life experience so far and consider which culture groups you may not have much interaction with, whether they be an age group (elderly people are heavy users of health care), ethnic group, socio-economic class, people with a disabilities or a specific kind of disease/condition, or other.
 How might you learn more about them and find opportunities to gain interactive experiences?

-SCC Nursing Faculty are the primary advisors for SCC students who are admitted in the Nursing Program here or are preparing to apply.
-Students at other colleges who are preparing to apply to the SCC Nursing Program are primarily advised by Jeanne Strieck at the SCC Advising and Counseling Center (call 206-546-4559 for an appointment).
-Before meeting with an advisor, please study the Nursing Program web site (above) and attend one of the monthly information sessions (posted on that web site).
+Nursing Faculty are the primary advisors for students who are admitted to the Nursing Program here or are preparing to apply.
+Before meeting with a faculty advisor, please review the Nursing Program web site and attend one of the monthly information sessions.

 Nursing Transfer Advisors:

 Several Science Division Faculty and the Science Division Advisor are available to advise students preparing for Nursing programs at other schools:

 - Steve Bogart, Math/Statistics, Rm 5333, 206-546-6986, firstname.lastname@example.org